-- The Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill was enacted on 20 December 2021.
+- 111. The Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill was enacted on 20 December 2021.
 The Act sets out a range of changes with the intention of providing for greater provision for intensification in Tier 1 Councils, which includes Selwyn District.
-Ms White has not considered the impact of the MDRS on capacity or infrastructure. - 106.
-Importantly, one of the benefits noted in the Cabinet paper introducing the bill is that enabling greater intensification will enable a range of benefits including more productive and efficient use of land, with less pressure for urban dispersal/sprawl,51 and that it supports the Government's wider objectives for housing, resource management reforms, and climate change. - 107.
-The RM Amendment Act introduces MDRS to qualifying relevant residential zones.
-The MDRS provides for:
+Mr Clease has noted that the Council has acknowledged the MDRS provisions, but has not included the Council report which was not available at the time of release of the s42A but is now available online.60 - 112.
+Importantly, one of the benefits noted in the Cabinet paper introducing the bill is that enabling greater intensification will enable a range of benefits including more productive and efficient use of land, with less pressure for urban dispersal/sprawl,61 and that it supports the Government's wider objectives for housing, resource management reforms, and climate change. - 113.
+The RM Amendment Act requires the incorporation of the MDRS for all relevant relevant residential zones.
+The MDRS provides for: - (a) Permitted activity status to construct or use a building that complies with the density standards of the plan once incorporated; - (b) Controlled activity status for subdivision of land for those residential units; - (c) Up to 3 units per site (with no density standard) - (d) Building height up to 11m, or 12 with a pitched component - (e) 4m + 60 degree recession planes (except the road boundaries, internal boundaries or common walls between sites); - (f) 1m side and rear boundaries and 1.5m road boundaries; - (g) Up to 50% building coverage; - (h) Specified outdoor living space and outlook space; - (i) 20% glazing on the streetfront;